Transverse Singularities of Minimal Two-Valued Graphs in Arbitrary Codimension

-Now we prove a lemma that is analogous to Lemma \ref{q=0smalexcetori}, but in the case where $q_{\bC} > 0$.
-To do so, we must make use of the induction hypothesis $H(\bC,\bC^{(0)})$ (so logically, the use of this lemma comes only after the proofs of Theorem \ref{L2} and Corollary \ref{cor:L2Z} have been established for the $q_{\bC} = 0$ case).
+In this subsection we will prove a lemma that that is analogous to Lemma \ref{q=0smalexcetori}, but in the case where $q_{\bC} > 0$.
+To do so, we must make use of the induction hypothesis $H(\bC,\bC^{(0)})$ (recall that logically, the use of this lemma comes only after the proofs of Theorem \ref{L2} and Corollary \ref{cor:L2Z} have been established for the $q_{\bC} = 0$ case).